Corn planting practices

 Seeding rate

-Overall, planting at a rate of 36,000 plants per acre would have optimized the seeding rate across all trials, resulting in minimal income loss: a slight reduction in yield where optimum rates exceeded 36,000, and higher seed costs where optimum rates were below 36,000.
+Overall, the most consistent economic return to seed for corn was reached at harvest populations of 34,000 to 36,000 plants per acre.
 If there were a reliable method to adjust seeding rates field by field, profits could have been slightly improved.
 However, these trials were conducted on similar soils at four or five sites over three years, and the responses to yield and population varied more by year than by location (soil productivity).
 This highlights the challenge of identifying a consistent basis for varying seeding rates, especially in fields with uniform soil types and productivity.

 Planting depth